Cosmo-Tech/onboarding-brewery-solution/API/Sample/README.md

 You need at least version 4.0.4-onprem to run this sample.

+This tutorial is based on the usage of an API KEY, please refer to the Cosmo Tech Platform installation guide to configure it.

 The Cosmo Tech brewery simulator used in this tutorial is publicly available here: https://github.com/Cosmo-Tech/onboarding-brewery-solution/pkgs/container/brewery_simulator

 You need at least tag 0.0.10 of the brewery image simulator to run this sample.